Charles-Goodwin/OlaWall/README.md

 This has been written as a proof of concept to verify what can be accomplished controlling LEDs via i2S rather than RMT.

-I've used the pacifica pattern to provide a typical load on the processor
+I've used the pacifica pattern to provide a typical load a pattern may place on the processor

 If you comment out the first line of code for the ino file and flash the code to the ESP32, the leds will be refreshed using the conventional